A Rationally Designed Therapeutic Vaccine for Herpes

 RVx201 was initially created by Dr. William Halford who in 2010 collaborated with Dr. David Bernstein in a National Institutes of Health (NIH) funded study which provided the first evidence RVx201 might be used as a therapeutic vaccine.

-The vaccine is one of the early recipients of the Innovation Passport, a designation under the ILAP, which was launched by the U.K Medicines and Healthcare products Regulatory Agency (MHRA) in January 2021 to reduce the time to market for innovative medicines.
+The vaccine for herpes is one of the early recipients of the Innovation Passport, a designation under the ILAP, which was launched by the U.K Medicines and Healthcare products Regulatory Agency (MHRA) in January 2021 to reduce the time to market for innovative medicines.

 “What ILAP is trying to do is increase the accessibility and interaction between regulators and sponsors earlier in the development process.
 It means that the sponsors and other companies get earlier interaction with the regulator, particularly around complex and borderline products and therapies like vaccines and cell and gene therapies, to prevent delays,” said Rational Vaccines Chief Regulatory and IP Officer, David Brindley, DPhil, MEng, PG Cert (IP), RAC (US), FRSA, FRSB.